GeoEra-GIP/Project-Support-WP8/README.md

 Direct support is initally to be offered via email helpdesk or raising issues via the [WP8 Issue Tracker](https://github.com/GeoEra-GIP/WP8-Support/issues).
 If issues are raised multiple times we will pin these on the issues page to form an FAQ.

 Emails to support@geoera.eu will create issue in the issue tracker via bot with email geoerasupport@fire.fundersclub.com

+Summary of team skills  - https://github.com/GeoEra-GIP/WP8-Support/blob/master/Team_Skills.md

 ### Using the issue tracker